xamarin/xamarin-macios/docs/website/mtouch-errors.md

 ### <a name="MT0105"/>MT0105: No assembly build target was specified for '*'.

-When specifying the assembly build target using --assembly-build-target, every assembly in the app must have a build target assigned.
+When specifying the assembly build target using `--assembly-build-target`, every assembly in the app must have a build target assigned.

 This error is reported when the assembly mentioned in the error message does not have an assembly build target assigned.

-See the documentation about --assembly-build-target for further information.
+See the documentation about `--assembly-build-target` for further information.

-### <a name="MT0106"/>MT0106: The assembly build target name '*' is invalid: the character '*' is not allowed.
+### <a name="MT0106"/>MT0106: The assembly build target name '\*' is invalid: the character '\*' is not allowed.

 The assembly build target name must be a valid filename.